Discover the Hidden Wonders of Lightship Columbia in Astoria, Oregon

 The Gillnetter.

-There are so many boats and ships here and with the history of each is just amazing.
+There are so many boats and ships here, and the history of each is just amazing.

 -Shipwrecks